kunpengcompute/KAE/README.md

     make install
 The `-Wl,-rpath` option can specify the openssl shared libraries where the binaries will link to.

-### Cloning and Building Kunpeng Acceleration Engine
+### Cloning and Building Kunpeng Accelerator Engine

 Clone the Github repository containing the Kunpeng Accelerator Engine: